ElenaSkep/Dream-Team/README.md

 if the person you have chosen is a user in our app.

 The data structure that we use is a database that was created with the help of SQLite.
-Our database contains four tables the users,messages,groupmes and likes.
+Our database contains four tables the one2one(fromid,toid,message,date),groupmess(fromid,message,date,area_code,No),Likes(likes,No)